A House-Boat on the Styx: Notes

-A House-Boat on the Styx appears to have no original fictional characters in it.
+A House-Boat on the Styx has no original fictional characters in it.
 All are borrowed—with varying degrees of licence—from either history or mythology.

 Throughout the book, there is a running joke that Shakespeare did not actually write any of his own plays, that they were actually ghostwritten by Sir Francis Bacon, Sir Walter Raleigh, and other contemporaries.
 Will always tries to change the subject quickly when authorship comes into conversation.

 The book was on the Publishers Weekly list of 10 best-selling novels in the US, 1896.